IvoJoy/FunctionalProgramming/README.md

 # FunctionalProgramming
-official and unofficial homework tasks on Haskell from the course Functional Programming in FMI
+Official and unofficial homework tasks on Haskell from the course Functional Programming in FMI